RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Cross-Platforms Analysis:</b><br>
 Analysis is in-progress and more will be added after published research papers for researcher privacy.
 <br><i>Data of 5 months of December 2020 to April 2021 is provided for open peer-review and research studies.</i>
-<br>Note: Peaks, Heat Maps of threats, coordinated bot activities, repeated same texts, and more anomalies show for 2018-2022 continuing, especially February 2020 onward as seen in analysis files.
+<br>Note: Peaks, Heat Maps of Threats, coordinated bot activities, repeated same texts, and more anomalies show for 2018-2022 continuing, especially February 2020 onward as seen in analysis files.

 <i>The Academic API was used for Retweets and <a href="https://InformationTracer.com">InformationTracer</a> for CrowdTangle API.</i><br>